seasea19/portfolio_site/README.md

 ## Links

-Below are the links of the repositories of the 5 (+1 bonus) projects seen in the video with a walkthrough videos in their readme file (respectively in order shows in the video walktrough):
+Below are the links of the repositories with a walkthrough video (in their README file) of the 5 (+1 bonus) projects seen in the video (respectively in order shows in the video walktrough):

 1. Meal Finder : https://github.com/seasea19/Meal-Finder